pivoshenko/uv-plugin-up/CONTRIBUTING.md

 ## Suggesting Enhancements

-This section provides guidance on submitting enhancement suggestions for `uv-plugin-up`, including entirely new features and improvements to existing functionality.
+This section provides guidance on submitting enhancement suggestions for `uv-upsync`, including entirely new features and improvements to existing functionality.
 Following these guidelines will help maintainers and the community understand your suggestion and identify related suggestions.

 Before creating an enhancement suggestion, please check this list to see if your suggestion already exists.
 When submitting an enhancement, include as many details as possible, and fill out the template with steps you would take if the requested feature were implemented.